bluedynamics/bda.plone.shop/README.rst

 In order to create buyable items with dexterity you need to either create a portal type via GenericSetup or use the Dexterity TTW Editor to assign the behaviors to existing content, or create new type(s) TTW from scratch.

+Notification related behaviors can be applied to any parent objects of buyable items as well, notification text values are aquired until plone root is reached.

 Hide/Show viewlets for buyable items